FloatIndex/react-js-pokedex/README.md

 # react-js-pokedex
-A simple pokédex web-app consuming APIs from https://pokeapi.co/
+A simple pokédex web-app consuming APIs from https://pokeapi.co/.
+Caught pokemon will be saved into local storage.

 # Getting Started with Create React App